What is First Aid?

 The Importance of Administering First Aid

-Injuries can occur suddenly in dynamic work site, which is why first aid is so important.
+Injuries can occur suddenly in dynamic work site, which is why first aid is so important and a vital aspect of an emergency respo0nse plan.
 Companies are legally obligated to ensure that they keep first aid kits in different, easily accessible locations, and train employees on how to administer it.

 There are several reasons why administering first aid is so important.